Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 The 1% rule

 Research from Small Business Insider found that a modest 1% price increase can boost profit by approximately 11% if your costs are already covered.
 Most tradespeople leave money on the table by not reviewing their rates annually.
+A good accounting software platform with project tracking makes it easier to see which jobs are actually profitable and where your rates need adjusting.

 There is no universal answer, but clear patterns emerge when you look at how each trade actually operates.